prisma/dataguide/content/11-serverless/02-serverless-comparison.md

 ## Cloudflare Workers

+### Overview

+* Released: 2018
+* Focus: Edge and performance computing.
+* Language support: JavaScript-compilable and WASM compatible languages.
+* Maturity: Newer
+* Pricing: By invocation and duration.
+Different plans available.

 ### General description

-Cloudflare Workers is a serverless option provided by Cloudflare that combines the functions-as-a-service model with edge computing.
+[Cloudflare Workers](https://workers.cloudflare.com/) is a serverless option provided by Cloudflare that combines the functions-as-a-service model with edge computing.
 Released in 2018, Cloudflare Workers decided to approach the problem from a different angle given that they are a more of a web tooling company than a general cloud provider.

 Cloudflare Workers are capable of delivering high performance at a lower cost to developers due to their implementation details and some self-imposed limitations.
 If your applications fit the Cloudflare Workers paradigm, it is a great choice for delivering low latency responses to your clients.